Updated: Dec 16, 2019

 “The flesh is not, according to Marcion, immersed in the water of the sacrament, unless it be in virginity, widowhood, or celibacy, or has purchased by divorce a title to baptism, as if even generative impotents did not all receive their flesh from nuptial union.
 Now, such a scheme as this must no doubt involve the proscription of marriage.”

-This may be an opposition of a Gnostic who reportedly was in the Jerusalem congregation and possibly even in attendance at the Jerusalem Council (Acts 15) under the supervision of James the Just (Ya'akov – the half brother of Yeshua/Jesus).
+This may be in opposition to a Gnostic who reportedly was in the Jerusalem congregation and possibly even in attendance at the Jerusalem Council (Acts 15) under the supervision of James the Just (Ya'akov – the half brother of Yeshua/Jesus).
 His name was Nicos, he was a deacon in the Jerusalem congregation.
 He and his followers are mentioned in Revelation 2.
-Historians have left us a few details behind about the doctrine of Nicos.
+Historians have left us a few details behind regarding the doctrine of Nicos.
 He believed his wife was too beautiful to be held by any one man, so he offered men of the Jerusalem congregation opportunities to have her for sexual pleasure.
 When such heresy was discovered, he was excommunicated, presumably using the Matthew 15:18-20 protocols.
-It would seem Marcion's answer to this was to make marriage “illegal” in his “church”.
-An odd leap for someone who rejected the Torah and Law and which he taught to be materialistic and evil because it offered no grace - in his interpretation.
+It would seem Marcion's answer to this was to make marriage “illegal” in his “New Testament Church”.
+An odd leap for someone who rejected the Torah and Law and who taught that being of the material world was evil because it offered no grace - in his interpretation.
 A contradiction to be sure.
 Remember what we've discussed before?
 A partial truth is a whole lie.
 Extremism in any form will often lead to error.
-Which is the pattern of all the extreme religious ideologies of the modern “church”, which I listed above, whose earliest mention can be found within Marcionism even if only in an unrefined seedling form.
+Which is the pattern of all the extreme religious ideologies of the modern “church”, which I listed near the beginning of this chapter, whose earliest mention can be found within Marcionism even if only in an unrefined seedling form.
 Revelation is truly progressive, this is true for both Scriptural revelation and unScriptural revelation as well.

 Of the Torah/Law Tertullian writes in opposition of Marcion's view of Torah: